 Step 1: Know your audience.

 Target a specific, micro-niche audience.
-Understand deeply their lives, their specific problems, their shopping behavior, their goals and desires, and create a buyer persona.
+Understand deeply their lives, specific problems, shopping behavior, goals and desires, and create a buyer persona.

 The more specific you can get about your audience, the better.